devbabs/easyteam-embed/README.md

 If everything is set up _correctly_, you should see the app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-# Important
-For authentication, use the password `123456` with any of the names in the Employees table at the top of this README as username.

 ## Troubleshooting